svnty/homosexuality-simulator/README.md

 ## Introduction

 Five autosomal loci have been discovered as significantly associated with same-sex attraction (Ganna et al, 2019).
 Meaningful predictions of someone's sexuality from genetic loci are not producible, indicating large individual variance and response to inherited traits, however same-sex sexual behavior can be observed to run in families and genetically identical twins.
 Yearly increasing homosexuality rates put into question the assertion that individuals are born exclusively attracted to the same sex and opens the discussion on the environmental influences on same-sex sexual behavior.
 The initial assumption was that a subset of the species that did not reproduce would be removed from the gene pool and eventually lead to extinction.
-Software was created to estimate the potential pool size for genetically and exclusively homosexual individuals and the year of extinction of homosexuality, discussed further in the methods section.
+Software was created to estimate the potential pool size for genetically and exclusively homosexual individuals assuming all autosomal loci were recessive and to approximate the year of extinction of homosexuality if they were excluded from the gene pool, discussed further in the methods section.

 ## Methods